Mont Valier

 Its name comes from Valerius (Saint Valier, ca. 452), the mythical first bishop of Couserans, who climbed the peak.
 Bernard de Marmiesse, another bishop of Couserans, had a marble cross erected on the peak in 1670.

 Geography

 A small glacier, the Glacier d'Arcouzan, occupies its northeastern slope.
 It is the only glacier in the Pyrenees situated below 3000m, the most Eastern glacier in the chain and also the most isolated.
 The summit is located on the perimeter of the regional park of the Ariège Pyrenees.

 A number of valleys originate on its sides:

 On the French side, the stream of Artigues, a tributary of the Salat (which itself rises a few miles from Mont Valier) and the Ribérot, a tributary of the Lez, itself a tributary of the Salat.

-On the Spanish side, the Noguera Pallaresa, and a few miles to the west, one of many sources of the Garonne.
+On the Spanish side, the Noguera Pallaresa, and a few miles to the west, a tributary of the river Ebro.